Relative p-adic Hodge theory: Foundations: Algebro-geometric preliminaries

 For a morphism of rings which is faithful but not flat (e.g., a typical adic completion of a nonnoetherian ring), it is difficult to carry out descent except for modules which are themselves flat.
 Here is a useful example due to Beauville and Laszlo \cite{beauville-laszlo}.
-(Note that even the noetherian case of this result is not an immediate corollary of faithfully flat descent; see \cite[\S 2]{artin}.) \begin{prop} Let $R$ be a ring.
+(Note that even the noetherian case of this result is not an immediate corollary of faithfully flat descent, because we do not specify a descent datum on $\widehat{R}$ itself; see \cite[\S 2]{artin}.) \begin{prop} Let $R$ be a ring.
 Suppose that $t \in R$ is not a zero divisor and that $R$ is $t$-adically separated.
 Let $\widehat{R}$ be the $t$-adic completion of $R$. \begin{enumerate} \item[(a)] For any flat $R$-module $M$, the sequence